siliconninja/RhythmJumper/README.md

 ### Windows
 The Windows version is located in the `RhythmJumper` directory.
 It uses WinForms and Visual Studio .NET Framework 4.8.

+#### Download and Install Dependencies

+You will need to download and install Visual Studio 2022 Community edition from here: https://visualstudio.microsoft.com/

+Scroll to the purple infinity sign, then click "Download Visual Studio" > "Community 2022".

+Choose to install the .NET Developer Tools for version 4.8.
+Don't check or uncheck any other boxes.

+To make it faster to install, allow the installer to install while downloading.

+#### Opening and Compiling RhythmJumper

+Once Visual Studio has installed, `git clone` this repository and open `RhythmJumper\RhythmJumper.sln` in a file browser.

+Visual Studio will now open with the `RhythmJumper` project.

+To compile the code, simply click the Play button at the top.

+This will allow you to make modifications to the code and then play the game!

+You can also debug your code by setting breakpoints inside of Visual Studio.
+Because of this, what you're doing in Visual Studio is essentially called compiling in "Debug" mode.

+#### Publishing a modified RhythmJumper

+To publish a new version of RhythmJumper, you will want to build a release version.
+(This version has debugging information removed to make it more secure.)

+To build a release version, go to the dropdown next to the Play button that says "Debug" and change it to "Release".

+Finally, go to `Build > Rebuild All...` and then you should see the release EXE file was built in the following path:

+`(wherever you cloned RhythmJumper)\RhythmJumper\RhythmJumper\bin\Release\RhythmJumper.exe`

+You can then run that EXE file or share that EXE file with whoever you want.

+#### Going back to debugging your code

+Note that clicking the Play button on the Release target in Visual Studio is not optimal, as you cannot debug your code.

+Go back by clicking the "Release" dropdown near the Play button, and click "Debug".

+Then click the Play button to run/debug RhythmJumper in Visual Studio.

 ### Linux
 The (alpha) Linux version is located in the `RhythmJumper-Linux` directory.